XPert007/twentyrone/readme.md

 ---
 ## Usage guide
-the default prefix is "!", which changeable through ``!setprefix {new_prefix}`` to play blackjack, just use
+the default prefix is "!", which is changeable through ``!setprefix {new_prefix}`` to play blackjack, just use
 ``{prefix} blackjack``